Chat

 Fletchy

-Fletchystarted grow question 10 months ago
+Fletchystarted grow question a year ago

 How often should I be watering?Growing in coco perlight.